lsaenzt/JSONStat.jl/README.md

 # JSONStat
 A Tables.jl compliant for reading JSONStat files.
-Right now, only 'dataset' class is supported Result is a JSONStat.Datatable that can be loaded into a DataFrame, saved with CSV or use any other Tables.jl-ready package
+Right now, only 'dataset' class is supported.
+Output is a JSONStat.Datatable that can be loaded into a DataFrame, saved with CSV or use any other Tables.jl-ready package

 ### Example
 ```julia